-Born on 3 July 1954, in Sudbury, Ontario, Canada, Canadian nationality
+Born on 3 July 1954, in Sudbury, Ontario, Canada, Canadian nationality.

-Paul Desmarais, Jr. obtained a Bachelor of commerce from McGill University in Montreal and an MBA from INSEAD in Fontainebleau.
+Paul Desmarais, Jr. obtained a Bachelor's degree in Business from McGill University in Montreal and an MBA from INSEAD in Fontainebleau.

-He joined Power Corporation of Canada in 1981 and assumed the position of vice-president the following year.
-In 1984, he led the creation of Power Financial Corporation to consolidate Power's major financial holdings, as well as Pargesa Holding S.A., under a single corporate entity.
-Paul Desmarais, Jr. served as vice-president of Power Financial Corporation from 1984 to 1986, as president and chief operating officer from 1986 to 1989, as executive vice-chairman from 1989 to 1990, as executive chairman of the board from 1990 to 2005, as chairman of the executive committee from 2006 to 2008 and as executive co-chairman from 2008 until today.
+He joined Power Corporation of Canada in 1981 and took up the position of vice-president the following year.
+In 1984, he guided the creation of the Power Financial Corporation to consolidate Power's major financial holdings, as well as Pargesa Holding S.A., under a single corporate entity.
+Paul Desmarais, Jr. served as vice-president of Power Financial from 1984 to 1986, as president and chief operating officer from 1986 to 1989, as executive vice-chairman from 1989 to 1990, as executive chairman of the board from 1990 to 2005, as chairman of the executive committee from 2006 to 2008 and as executive co-chairman since 2008.
 He also served as vice-chairman of Power Corporation from 1991 to 1996.
 He was named chairman of the board and co-CEO of Power Corporation in 1996.